 What is lawn topdressing?

 The purpose isn’t to bury your grass or change the look overnight.
-Instead, topdressing works gradually by improving the quality of the soil, filling in minor dips and uneven areas, and creating a healthier environment for roots to grow.
+Instead, topdressing works gradually by improving the quality of the soil, filling in minor dips and uneven areas, and creating a healthier environment for turf roots to grow.

-Why topdressing works so well
+Why topdressing improves soil structure and works so well

 Most lawn problems don’t start on the surface.
 Thin grass, patchy growth and poor colour are usually symptoms of what’s happening underneath.
 Compacted soil, poor drainage and low organic content all limit how well grass roots can function.